 What is the best way to get feedback?
 The best way to get customer feedback is the method that will scale with your organization and have a meaningful impact on your customer experience (CX).
 Your best option would be to incorporate a healthy mix of both quantitative and qualitative methods that account for the speed and type of customer insights that your business can easily leverage.

 How can I get customer feedback fast?
 To get customer feedback fast, design a comprehensive customer feedback system.
 Offer several different ways for customers to tell you how they’re feeling.
 You’ll want to use quantitative methods to survey your customers broadly, and qualitative methods to drill down into their individual experiences.
-When you uncover a new issue or point of friction, doing something about it is what will impact your overall CX.
+When you uncover a new issue or point of friction, doing something about it will impact your overall CX.